HendrikKuehne/belief_propagation/README.md

 * What does Christian mean when he refers to the second method of constracting the TN (`block_bp`) as "approximate contraction based on modified belief propagation"?
 That method is exact.
     * :arrow_right: This method is based on the "Block Belief Propagation" algorithm (Arad, 2023: [Phys.
 Rev. B 108, 125111 (2023)](https://doi.org/10.1103/PhysRevB.108.125111)), which is not exact in general.
     * :arrow_right: The relative error improves when `block_bp` is included in the plaquette routine; why is that the case?
 It is not because we are reducing the number of nodes (see [this section](https://github.com/HendrikKuehne/belief_propagation/tree/main/doc/plots#tn_vs_pq_3x3_baselinepdf)) - is it because we are able to model local interactions more faithfully if a large chunk of the network is contracted explicitly?
 That is the physical argument - in terms of graphs, we are treating many small loops exactly which could otherwise have introduced inaccuracies.
-* Some iterations of the Belief Propagation algorithm take many orders of magnitude longer tha others; do these still converge?
+* Some iterations of the Belief Propagation algorithm take many orders of magnitude longer than others; do these still converge?
 * What happens when we try Christian's idea of Orthogonal Belief Propagation?
     * After one iteration is finished and the messages are found, we attempt to find messages that are orthogonal to the previous ones.[^5] What is the result?
 Are we iteratively finding Schmidt bases of the edges?
 Is this related to the quasi-canonical form of PEPS networks that Arad (2021) introduces?